junaidabid77/Recapture/README.md

 ----------
 This tool is designed for triage and preliminary analysis.
-While Recapture utilises industry-standard libraries (SleuthKit/TSK), all findings should be verified with a validated forensic suite before being presented in court proceedings.
+While Recapture utilises industry-standard libraries (SleuthKit/TSK), all findings should be verified with a validated forensic suite.